Published On: April 7, 2022

 Learning to calm your mind and focus on breathing through mindfulness meditation can have a significant impact on your mood and ability to manage your depression.
 Additionally, research has shown exciting promise for mindfulness-based cognitive therapy to prevent relapse of depressive episodes.

 Originated in ancient India, yoga is a recognized type of alternative medicine that utilizes mind-body practices to promote both mental and physical well-being.
-Though research is limited, a review of 23 studies concluded that yoga interventions are indeed effective in reducing and managing symptoms of depression.
+Though research is limited, a review of 23 studies concluded that yoga interventions are indeed effective in reducing and managing depression symptoms.
 Plus, yoga is a great way to improve flexibility, strength, and stability.

 Ginseng is an herbal remedy that has been used in Eastern Chinese medicine for thousands of years.
 Its traditional Chinese medicine uses are associated with improved energy, mental clarity, and reduction of stress.
 More research needs to be done, but some people believe that the herbal remedy of ginseng can offset the lack of energy and motivation issues that are common for people with depression.

-If you’ve been diagnosed with mild to moderate depression, St. John’s wort might help.
+If you’ve been diagnosed with mild to moderate depression, St. John’s wort is an herbal medicine that might help.
 The herb is thought to help improve feelings of sadness, excessive worry, and poor sleep.
 Undiagnosed depression can be hard to treat, consider learning how to get a depression diagnosis.

-There are a few important caveats to note, however, including an increase to photosensitivity and the potential for interaction with prescription and over-the-counter (OTC) drugs.
-Be sure to talk to your doctor, especially if you already take a prescription antidepressant.
+There are a few important caveats to note, however, including an increase in photosensitivity and the potential for interaction with prescription and over-the-counter (OTC) drugs.
+Be sure to talk to your doctor before taking herbal remedies, especially if you already take a prescription antidepressant.
 Also, note that St. John’s wort might not be effective in treating major forms of depression.
 More research is needed.

-Lavender is associated with relaxation and the ability to relieve anxiety.
+Lavender is an herbal medicine that is associated with relaxation and the ability to relieve anxiety.
 A review of numerous studies suggests it likely has an impact on improved sleep and possibly reducing anxiety.
 More research is needed for a conclusive link between depression and lavender to be made.
 That said, improved sleep can be beneficial in natural depression treatment.

 Research has suggested that chamomile might offer depressive symptom relief.
 While this is an exciting first step, more research needs to be done.
-There are relatively few known negatives to consuming chamomile (other than possible drowsiness), so enjoy that tea all you want.
+There are relatively few known negatives to consuming chamomile as a natural remedy (other than possible drowsiness), so enjoy that tea all you want.

 5-HTP has been shown in some reviews to be a potentially effective therapy for depression.
 It’s thought to be useful in improving and increasing levels of serotonin in the brain.
 Note that more research is still needed, particularly in regard to serotonin syndrome, which might be associated with excess consumption of 5-HTP.